This Monday, April 7, 2025

 Our responsibility is not limited to words.
 It is not enough to commemorate, we must also act.

-Finally, we work closely with the Rwandan Ministry of Memory on the development of places of remembrance and on the classification of genocide archives.
+Finally, we work closely with the Rwandan Ministry of Memory on the development of places of remembrance and the classification of genocide archives.
 Because these places are not mere vestiges of the past: they are warnings for the future.
-They remind the new generations that horror is never far away when hatred becomes a state policy.
-Finally, the conservation of archives is urgent and essential both for writing and for transmitting this history.
+They remind new generations that horror is never far away when hatred becomes a state policy.
+Finally, the preservation of archives is urgent and essential both for writing and for transmitting this history.

 Transmitting is also one of the fundamental missions of the Shoah Memorial.